Writing Files with Vim

 $ ./bad-reads-script.sh

-The script should run the same way as before, but now we’ve created our very own computer program!
+The script should run like before, but now we’ve created our computer program!

 Key Points